Limit trees for free group automorphisms: universality: Introduction

-\textbf{Some historical context.} This paper continues Gaboriau--Levitt--Lustig's philosophy of using limit trees to give an alternative proof of the Scott conjecture~\cite{GLL98}.
-In particular, our paper relies only on the existence of irreducible train tracks~\cite[Section~1]{BH92} but none of the typical \emph{splitting paths} analysis of relative train tracks \cite{BFH00, FH11}.
-Zlil Sela gave another dendrogical proof the conjecture (now Bestvina--Handel's theorem) that used \emph{Rips' theorem} in place of train track technology~\cite{Sel96}.
+This paper continues Gaboriau--Levitt--Lustig's philosophy of prioritizing limit trees in their alternative proof of the Scott conjecture~\cite{GLL98}.
+In particular, our paper relies only on the existence of irreducible train tracks~\cite[Section~1]{BH92} but none of the typical {splitting paths} analysis of relative train tracks \cite{BFH00, FH11}.
+Zlil Sela gave another dendrogical proof the conjecture (now Bestvina--Handel's theorem) that used {Rips' theorem} in place of train track technology~\cite{Sel96}.
 Fr\'ed\'eric Paulin gave yet another dendrological proof that avoids both train tracks and Rips' theorem~\cite{Pau97}.

 About the same time, Bestvina--Fieghn--Handel used train tracks and trees to prove fully irreducible (outer) automorphisms have universal limit trees~\cite{BFH97}.
-They used this to give a short dendrological proof of a special case of the Tits Alternative for~$\operatorname{Out}(F)$; their later proof of the general case was much more involved due to the lack of similar universal limit trees~\cite{BFH00}.
+They used this to give a short dendrological proof of a special case of the Tits Alternative for~$\operatorname{Out}(F)$; their later proof of the general case was much more involved due to the lack of such a universal limit construction~\cite{BFH00}.
 Universal limit trees have been indispensable for studying fully irreducible automorphisms.
 In principle, a universal construction of limit trees for all automorphisms would lead to a dendrological proof of the Tits alternative and extend much of the theory for fully irreducible automorphisms to arbitrary automorphisms.
 Speaking of dendrological proofs of the Tits alternative, we mention that Camille Horbez gave such a proof with a very different approach~\cite{Hor14}.